Supercatmangod/Float/README.md

 # Float
-Text adventure engine writen in python
+Text adventure engine writen in python and a tiny bit of c